SatyKrish/aks-csi-storage-drivers/docs/azure-files-static-volume-storage-key.md

         --admin
     ```

-4. Create a general-purpose storage account and a file share
+4. Before you can use Azure Files as a Kubernetes volume, you must create an Azure Storage account and the file share.
+The following commands create a storage account and a files share

     ```sh
     az storage account create \